Reliability planning is most effective when it starts during design, not shortly before release.

 Some indicators:

-• Developer feedback-cycle time: time taken from commit, to PR merge to deployment in dev environment.
+• Developer feedback-cycle time: time from commit to deploy in development.

 • Local build time: must be fast enough to not get in the way